lorainelab/bioviz/README.md

 * clone your fork to your preferred development environment
 * make a branch on your clone and edit
 * push the branch to your fork
-* issue a pull request from your branch to master on the team (main) repo
+* issue a pull request from your branch to the main development branch (main) on the team (main) repo

 For testing and review, deploy your branch on a staging site.
 Include a link to the staging site in your pull request.